Pacific Lamprey

 Fast Facts

-Pacific lampreys are thought to overwinter and remain in freshwater environment for approximately one year before spawning.
+Some Pacific lampreys are thought to overwinter and remain in freshwater environment for up to one year before spawning while others migrate, spawn, and die in the same summer, much like Pacific salmon. -

-Managed by the Alaska Department of Fish & Game in Alaska state water
+Currently not formally managed or monitored by the Alaska Department of Fish & Game in Alaska state waters.